uktrade/.github/SECURITY_CHECKLIST.md

 1. A confirmation modal will appear displaying a summary of the action being made.
 Click the apply button
 1. In the repository that has had the new policy applied, navigate to the **Advanced Security** page in the repository settings.
 At the top of the page there should be a banner message **Modifications to some settings have been blocked by organization administrators.**

+### Optional: Setup CodeQL to allow PRs from repository forks

+For most repositories, the default CodeQL configuration applied by the **Default DBT security** policy will be sufficient.
+However, this default configuration does not currently support scanning PRs raised from a fork of a repository.
+If your repository needs to accept PRs from a fork, you must follow these steps to switch to the advanced CodeQL setup:

+1. Open the GitHub settings page, and navigate to the Advanced Security section using the left hand menu
+1. Scroll down to the Code Scanning section, under the Tools sub-section there will be an item for CodeQL analysis
+1. Click the ... button next to Default setup text, then choose the Switch to advanced option from the menu
+1. On the popup, click the Disable CodeQL button.
+Although you are disabling CodeQL, there is still a branch protection rule in place that blocks a PR unless a CodeQL scan is detected.
+Disabling here will not allow PRs to be merged
+1. The GitHub online editor will open to create a new file called codeql.yml in your repo, and the contents of this file will be prefilled with the languages CodeQL has detected in your repo.
+You can modify the contents of this file if needed, however you must leave the workflow name as `CodeQL Advanced`
+1. Once happy with the workflow file contents, click the green Commit changes button to trigger a PR to merge this into the main branch
+1. Approve and merge the PR with this workflow file.
+Once merged, the CodeQL scan will perform an initial scan that can take a while but you can track the progress by viewing the Actions tab for your repository

 ## Ensure CODEOWNERS file exists

 The organisation rulesets require a CODEOWNERS file to be present in the repository.
 If you don't already have one of these, github has produced [documentation explaining](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) what they are and why they are used.